slint-ui/slint/api/rs/slint/mcu.md

 impl Platform for MyPlatform {
     fn create_window_adapter(&self) -> Rc<dyn slint::platform::WindowAdapter> {
-        // Since on MCU, there can be only one window, just return a clone of self.window.
+        // Since on MCUs, there can be only one window, just return a clone of self.window.
-        // We'll also use the same window in the event loop self.window.clone()
+        // We'll also use the same window in the event loop. self.window.clone()
     }
     fn duration_since_start(&self) -> core::time::Duration {